lit/lit/packages/labs/eleventy-plugin-lit/README.md

           // it happens after all HTML has been parsed. hydrateShadowRoots(document.body);

-          // At this point, browsers without native Declarative Shadow DOM support
+          // At this point, browsers without native declarative shadow DOM
-          // will be able to paint the initial state of your components!
+          // support can paint the initial state of your components! document.body.removeAttribute('dsd-pending');
         }

         // The Lit hydration support module must be installed before we can